Non-critical equivariant L-values of modular abelian varieties: Modular abelian varieties

 \begin{proof} Write $A_f \sim_F B_{f,F}^n$, so that $X \cong M_n(D)$.
 By Theorem \ref{thm BfF}$(b)$, we know that $[K_f:k]=nt$.
 By Lemma \ref{emb_equiv_F}, the $\overline{\Q_\ell}$-Tate module of $B_{f,F}$ is isomorphic as a $G_F$-module to $\prod_{\sigma \in \Sigma} V_{f^\sigma}^t$.
 For a given embedding $\sigma : K_f \hookrightarrow \CC$, we have

 Taking $L$-functions of both sides, and using Artin formalism, we get

 The formula for $L(B_{f,F}/F,s)$ follows. \end{proof}

-Conversely, we have the following result, which follows from the work of Guitart and Quer \cite{guitart-quer}.
+Conversely, we have the following result by Guitart and Quer \cite{guitart-quer,guitart-quer-jacobian}.

-\begin{thm} Let $A$ be an abelian variety over a Galois number field $F$ such that $L(A/F,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication.
-Then $F/\Q$ is abelian, and there exist newforms $f_1,\ldots,f_r$ of weight $2$ without complex multiplication such that $A$ is $F$-isogenous to $B_{f_1,F} \times \cdots \times B_{f_r,F}$. \end{thm}
+\begin{thm} Let $A$ be an abelian variety over a number field $F$ such that $L(A/F,s)$ is a product of $L$-functions of newforms of weight $2$ without complex multiplication.
+Then the extension $F/\Q$ is abelian, and there exist newforms $f_1,\ldots,f_r$ of weight $2$ without complex multiplication such that $A$ is $F$-isogenous to $B_{f_1,F} \times \cdots \times B_{f_r,F}$. \end{thm}